klyvedev/klyve/about.md

 Development is 10% inspiration and 90% labor.
 Klyve handles the labor: detailed spec writing, backlog generation, logic planning, coding, unit testing, and documentation updates.

 ### 3. You Refine
 Klyve gets you 90% of the way there.
 But AI can make mistakes.
-The final mile—nuanced business logic, UI polish, and system integration—requires your intuition.
+The final mile - nuanced business logic, UI polish, and system integration - requires your intuition.
 You receive documented code that is ready for your expert finishing touch.

 ---